percona/cloud-tools/doc/Configuration.rst

 To configure how query data is collected, click **Query Analytics** for a specific MySQL instance.
-Query data is used by the :doc:`QueryAnalytics` module.
+Query data is used by :doc:`QueryAnalytics`.

 By default, query data is reported every minute.
 You can change the reporting period if necessary.